Research Interests: Patrick Marais

 Many scientific disciplines generate high dimensional data sets which are hard to interpret.
 The purpose of this theme is to provide tools to assist scientists in analysing their data.
 This encompasses both visualisation techniques, aimed at drawing attention to feaures of interest, as well as low-level graphics/rendering optimizations intended to speed up the investigation of large data sets with many graphical primtives.
 We are particularly interested in visualisation techniques suited to astronomy data, since this ties in to current projects in that area.

-Currently, following on from decision to build Square Kilometer Array in South Africa, our main focus is on high-performance algorithms for radio-astronomy:
+Following on from decision to build Square Kilometer Array in South Africa, our main focus is on high-performance algorithms for radio-astronomy.

-GPU base computing for astronomical algorithmsInterpreting and processing astronomical data requries significant computational resources.
-We are working with the Department of Astronomy to map current algorithms for radio interferometry onto the GPU.
-Current work includes 'source detection' algorithms - which examine a large data cube to isolate and categorise galactic cources - and GPU accelertaion of radio interferometry processing (direct fourier methods).
-Possible future projects involve parallelising galaxy evolution simulations and the segmentation (extraction) of galactic structures from large galaxy point cloud data sets.
+GPU/MIC based computing for astronomical algorithmsInterpreting and processing astronomical data requries significant computational resources.
+We are working with the Department of Astronomy and the SKA science team to map current algorithms for radio interferometry onto the GPU.
+Current work includes 'source detection' algorithms - which examine a large data cube to isolate and categorise galactic cources - and GPU accelertaion of radio interferometry processing.
+Possible projects - there are many! - include

 - the segmentation (extraction) of galactic structures from large galaxy point cloud data sets;